 It’s also possible to audit the process a design team uses.
 Sometimes UX teams are composed of perfectly capable designers who simply aren’t as experienced with the human-centered design process.

-In this scenario, you play more of a UX consultant role, and map out more effective ways to gather research, integrate it into the design process, and collaborate with development based on your audit results.
+In this scenario, you play more of a UX consultant role and map out more effective ways to gather research, integrate it into the design process, and collaborate with development based on your audit results.

-It’s that the former takes the time to uncover the problems that actually matter to their users and address them.
+It’s that the former takes the time to uncover the problems that matter to their users and address them.
 The latter just guesses and hopes for the best, the business equivalent of playing darts with a blindfold on.

-A UX audit a scientific approach to validating design, and indeed business, decisions.
+A UX audit is a scientific approach to validating design, and indeed business, decisions.
 Who wouldn’t want to make sure their strategy is right before they put it into motion?